 That means you’d pay less in VAT to the tax authorities, and you’d be able to pocket the shipping costs without paying any sales tax on them.
 That’s why shipping costs are not VAT-exempt.

-When calculating VAT on shipping costs, always use the VAT that applies to the goods you are shipping.
+When calculating VAT for your shipping, always use the VAT that applies to the goods you are shipping.
 That means that the VAT for shipping costs varies, depending on which type of products you are sending.

 Currently there are three different VAT rates: 0%, 5% or 20%.
 When shipping items, select the VAT rate that applies to whichever type of items you are shipping.
 For a full list of which items belong in which VAT category, be sure to check the website of HM Revenue & Customs or consult a tax advisor.